krishuuu-p/lcpb/README.md

 # LeetCode Problem Buddy (LCPB) VS Code Extension

 Welcome to the documentation for **LeetCode Problem Buddy (LCPB)**, a VS Code extension designed to simplify the process of testing LeetCode problems on your local machine.
-This extension allows you to fetch LeetCode problems, test them against the provided test cases or custom test cases, and even add test cases from local text files.
+This extension allows you to fetch LeetCode problems (using the [leetcode-query](https://www.npmjs.com/package/leetcode-query) API), test them against the provided test cases or custom test cases, and even add test cases from local text files.

 All of this is accomplished without the need to manually write driver code!
 The driver code is automatically generated based on the problem being worked on.
 However, due to the vast variety of problems on LeetCode and the tight development timeline, not all edge cases could be addressed.
 Problems with parameters involving pointer data types (excluding `TreeNode`, which is handled consistently) may require you to write the driver code manually.